-Preclinical studies established the broad and potent antiviral activity of SLV213, a powerful inhibitor of cathepsins, including Cathepsin L. In vitro studies demonstrate SLV213 high potency against a range of viruses, including SARS-CoV-2.
+Preclinical studies established the broad and potent antiviral activity of SLV213, a powerful inhibitor of cathepsins, including Cathepsin L. In vitro studies demonstrate SLV213 high potency against a range of viruses, including all major variants of SARS-CoV-2.
 In addition, SLV213 exhibits strong synergy with direct-acting antivirals.
 For example, efficacy of an FDA-approved nucleoside analog increased by approximately 100-fold in combination with SLV213.
-In vivo studies of SLV213 have shown a reduction in viral load (as determined by PCR using nasal swabs) and, importantly, a strong protective effect against lung damage often seen and associated with COVID-19.
+In vivo studies of SLV213 have shown a reduction in viral load (as determined by PCR using nasal swabs) and, importantly, a strong protective effect against lung damage often associated with COVID-19.

 Clinical testing of SLV213 as a potential treatment for COVID-19 is ongoing.
 A Phase 1 safety trial in healthy subjects was completed successfully with no dose-limiting toxicities shown.
-A Phase 2a clinical trial in non-hospitalized COVID-19 patients is planned for the first quarter of 2021.
+A Phase 1b multiple-ascending dose clinical trial will be completed in 2023, to be followed by a Phase 2 clinical trial in non-hospitalized COVID-19 patients.
 SLV213 is an oral tablet formulation, ideal for treating patients in an outpatient setting and a preferred treatment modality for mild to moderate and asymptomatic patients.

 SLV213 is a potent inhibitor of cathepsin L, a host cysteine protease used by the virus to enter host cells.
 The unique mechanism of action differentiates SLV213 from other treatments in the COVID-19 pipeline and suggests SLV213 could be:

 - Used in combination with antiviral drugs that directly target viral proteins; and